-The consolidated financial statements have been prepared under the historical cost convention, except for derivative financial instruments that have been measured at fair value.

-The consolidated financial statements are presented in Euros and all values are rounded to the nearest thousand (€000) except otherwise stated.
+The consolidated financial statements have been prepared under the historical cost convention.
+The consolidated financial statements are presented in Euros and all values are rounded to the nearest thousand (EUR 000) except otherwise stated.

 STATEMENT OF COMPLIANCE

 The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB) and adopted by the European Union.